PCON-Hacktoberfest-2022/Textutils/README.md

 # Textutils

 Textutils gives you a way to analyze your text quickly and efficiently.
-Be it word count, character count ,converting to uppercase or anything.
+Be it word count, character count, converting to uppercase or anything.

 ## Local Setup: